-The search results show that some programs are less sensitive to the transformations on Windows+PentiumPro.
-Figure 5(a) demonstrates one search on kernel9.
-It shows that, regardless of the transformations applied, its performance is almost invariant.
+The search results show that some programs are less sensitive to the transformations in Windows+PentiumPro.
+Figure 7(a) demonstrates one search on kernel9.
+The curve shows the execution time against the number of evaluations during one search on kernel9.
+This indicates that, regardless of the transformations applied, its performance is almost invariant.
 To find out whether this is just a coincidence, we derive the best execution time found so far during each of the 10 search runs, and plot the average of these achievements against the number of evaluations.
-The
+The result is shown in Figure 7(b).
+The error bars show that the standard deviations of these 10 search runs are low, i.e. they all achieve similar results on kernel9.
+Similar characteristic is also found on kernel11 and kernel12, whilst the others' curves are still highly irregular and sensitive to transformations applied, like in Figure 5(a).